ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/debian-apache.md

 ```sh
 wget http://downloads3.ioncube.com/loader_downloads/ioncube_loaders_lin_x86-64.tar.gz
 tar xvfz ioncube_loaders_lin_x86-64.tar.gz
 ```
 Make the note of path and directory from the above command.

-Copy ion cube loader to Directory.
+Copy ioncube loader to Directory.
 Replace your *yourpath* below with actual path that was shown in the last step

 ```sh
 php -i | grep extension_dir